-By Joshua Becker — Staff Photographer
+By Joshua Plutchik — Staff Photographer

 I took this photo when I visited the Coney Island beach and boardwalk.
 Since it was the middle of winter and around 20 degrees outside, the beach was practically deserted.
 I was really drawn to the vibrant colors of the shops and amusement park and how nice it looked contrasted against the empty beach and bold blue sky.
 The lighting and the general feel of the empty beach and boardwalk gave me a very nostalgic feeling, and I knew I had to capture it in a photograph.